 Maybe they’d like to do one of each item in each of the four frames.

-Creating Your Warhol Inspire Fall Leaf Art
+Directions to Create Your Warhol Inspire Fall Leaf Art

 After folding the paper into fourths, use a black crayon to outline the creases to create four frames.
+I like to use a ruler to get a straight line.

 This will keep the watercolors in each frame from bleeding into each other.